SpenceKonde/megaTinyCore/README.md

 ### Tone Support
 Support for tone() is provided on all parts using TCB0, unless TCB1 is present and TCB0 is set as millis source.
 This is like the standard tone() function.
 Unlike on some classic AVRs, it does not support use of the hardware output compare to generate tones - due to the very limited PWM capabilities and restricted prescaler selection for the TCBs, this is not practical.
 See caveats below if using TCB0 or TCB1 for millis/micros settings.
 On parts with 8k or less flash, tones which specify a duration longer than 65536ms and a high frequency (specifically where duration times frequency is >4.2 billion) are not supported - if specified at compile time it will generate a compile error, and at runtime, it will produce a shorter duration tone than expected - this is a trade-off to reduce flash usage.
 It was decided that requesting a tone over a minute long (several minutes continuous at the upper limit of human hearing would be required to trigger the issue, and it would need to be even longer as the frequency got lower) qualifies as highly abnormal usage of tone().
 At that point, rather than counting the number of times the tone pin is toggled (like tone() with a duration specified does), it probably makes more sense to use durationless tone(), and turn it off with noTone().
-Or, for the sake of everyone within earshot, maybe don't make your device emit a high pitched tone for minutes on end at all?
+Or, for the sake of everyone within earshot, m ybe don't make your device emit a high pitched tone for minutes on end at all?
 On parts with 16k flash or more a slightly less flash efficient implementation is used and the limit is significantly higher and very unlikely to be encountered.

 Tone can only play a tone on one pin at a time.
 In theopry you can play one tone per typeB timer, simultaneously, withhout anything more exotic than tone does - beyond adding a cacility to manage the multiople pins It is my opinion that those belong in a library, not the core, See comments in core.cpp for some things, and feel free to ask if you want more information about what I tjink could be doner I don't think it's **that** hard, .
 The builtin tone